DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/overview/security.md

 ### Certification

-IdentityServer is a [certified](https://openid.net/certification/) implementation of OpenID Connect.
+Duende IdentityServer is a [certified](https://openid.net/certification/) implementation of OpenID Connect.